 - Diversify your revenue sources.

+It’s hard to tell if a website is PWA just by looking, but there are some tips that you can try, including checking the website loading icon, service worker, or HTTPs origin.
 Many leading companies have also already jumped on the PWA bandwagon and launched their web applications with native functionality, including AliExpress.
 As one of the successful examples of PWA, after implementing its PWA, AliExpress’s conversion rates from new users increased by 104%.
 This mobile web investment also boosts conversion rates on Safari by 82%.
 The new strategy also resulted in a significantly improved user experience.
 Users now visit twice as many pages per session, and the average time spent per session has increased by 74% across all browsers.
 (2017 statistics)

 Example of PWA (AliExpress PWA)